qwqtoday/wisemapping-open-source/README.md

    * Authorized JavaScript origins: list of authorized domains from which to redirect to Google.
 Ex: `https://wisemaping.com`, `https://wisemapping-testing.com:8080`
    * Authorized redirect URIs: list of allowed urls to which google will redirect after authenticating .
 Ex: `https://wisemaping.com/c/registration-google`, `https://wisemapping-testing.com:8080/c/registration-google`

-After credential is created, google will show you the clientId and clientSecret to configure your application.
-For productive applications, you must **publish** your application.
-Then, Google starts a validation process.
+After credential was created, Google will show you the clientId and clientSecret to configure your application.
+For productive applications, you must **publish** your application, this is a validation process with Google.

 ## Members